 - Durable build

-- Lightweight and compact
+- Designed to be lightweight and compact

 - Excellent Value

-- Extensive amount of features
+- Comes with an extensive amount of communication features

 - Nice interface